matt-re/cmake-conan/README.md

 # App to test CMake and Conan
-A simple C++ application to test CMake and Conan for personal development.
+A simple C++ calculator to test CMake and Conan for personal development.

 Depends on [GMP](https://gmplib.org/), pulled in via Conan.
 See [`THIRD-PARTY-NOTICES`](THIRD-PARTY-NOTICES) for license and attribution.